Our career programs and resources are big on opportunity.

 Goodwill Industries reserves the right to make the final selection on all clients/students due to the limited program space.

-The Goodwill Real Achievement Training Initiative for Youth program, funded through Greenville County Workforce Development, provides free case management and support services for job-seeking youth (age 18-21) who live in Greenville County.
+The WIA Youth Program provides free case management and support services for job-seeking youth (age 18-21) who live in Greenville County.
+This initiative, also known as GRATIFY or Goodwill Real Achievement Training Initiative for Youth, is funded through Greenville County Workforce Development.

 - Opportunity to Earn a Nationally-recognized Certification